actions/runner/docs/preview/yamlgettingstarted-scripts.md

   displayName: Simple script
 ```

 The script contents are embedded in a temporary file and cleaned up after your script runs.
+On macOS and Linux a .sh file is created.
 On Windows a .cmd file is created.
-On macOS and Linux a .sh file is created.

 ## Multi-line script

-Because the contents you specify are embedded in a script, you can write multiple lines.
+The following syntax can be used to specify a multi-line script:

 ```yaml
 steps: